RiskoZoSlovenska/configer/README.md

 }
 ```

-Note that if the default value being referenced is a table, it will be deepcopied again and the resulting tables will be unique.
+Note that if the default value being referenced is a table, it will be deepcopied again.
+In other words, in the example above, if a table had been used instead of `"3"`, `result.a` and `result.b` would have different identities.

 ### Caveats, Exceptions and Limitations